Free Document Retention Policy Templates

 The retention policy for documents is based on industry standards and legal and regulatory requirements.
 Conversely, a data retention policy is influenced by data governance and protection laws, privacy and security concerns, and industry regulations.

 A document retention policy factors in operational efficiency, an organization’s best practices, and legal and regulatory compliance obligations.
-However, a data retention policy will consider the data’s purpose, sensitivity, business value/utility, and consent obtained for data processing.
+However, a data retention policy will consider the data’s purpose, sensitivity, business value or utility, and consent obtained for data processing.

 Frequently Asked Questions